Who exactly is a non-traditional student?

 I have been out of school for years and my skills have become a little rusty.
 Where can I get help with English or math?

 Many adults who have been out of school for some time feel they need a refresher in certain subject areas.
 On the contrary, many returning students have different academic areas in which they excel.
 In the FRIENDS Center, instructional counseling is available in English, and peer tutoring is available in Nursing.
-Many of the nontraditional students help each other in different academic areas; however, other areas of academic assistance can be received in ACE located in the lower level of the Student Center, Suite 110.
-Click here to go to the ACE Web site.
+Many of the nontraditional students help each other in different academic areas; however, other areas of academic assistance can be received in Academic Center for Excellence, located in the lower level of the Student Center, Suite 110.